AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/modifiers.md

 openbrush = { tag = "v2.3.0", git = "https://github.com/Supercolony-net/openbrush-contracts", default-features = false, features = ["psp22", "ownable", "reentrancy_guard"] }
 ```

 In *./contracts/pair/lib.rs* add import statement and add the ownable field in the Storage field.
-Also, owner should be initialized in the constructor (and as deployer will only be factory we can set factory field address as the caller).
+Also, you should update the constructor as owner should be initialized (and as deployer will only be factory we can set factory field address as the caller).
 You should implement `Ownable` trait that will expose [useful callable functions](https://github.com/Supercolony-net/openbrush-contracts/blob/e366f6ff1e5892c6a624833dd337a6da16a06baa/contracts/src/traits/ownable/mod.rs#L32):
 ```rust
 ...
 use openbrush::{